openedx/edx-documentation/en_us/shared/manage_live_course/discussions.rst

       work in a web browser.
 You cannot complete these activities when you work in an edX mobile app.

 * Pin a post.
-Pinning a post makes it appear at the top of the list of posts on the **Discussion** page.
+Pinning a post makes it appear at the top of the list of posts in the discussion navigation pane on the **Discussion** page.
 As a result, it is more likely that learners will see and respond to pinned posts.
 You can write your own post and then pin it, or pin a post by any author.
 Select the "More" icon and then **Pin**.

     .. image:: ../../../shared/images/Pin_Discussion.png
      :alt: Image of the pin icon for discussion posts.